TylerRose8/CSCD350Project/Readme.md

 The Mapper commands are done unless a bug is found in testing.

-JUnit tests need to be written for Mapper.
+It has had testing via Startup.java, but JUnit tests need to be written for Mapper.